deeabdukarimova/Fetch/README.md

   3.Data issue analysis.
 Please use 'data_issue_analysis.py' file for the script written to find missing values columns and duplicate records issue.

   4.Communication with Stakeholders.
-Please use 'Fetch Rewards Analysis Update.txt' file to access the email to stakeholders on the analysis updates, questions/concerns and further steps.
+Please use 'Fetch Rewards Analysis Update Email.pdf' file to access the email to stakeholders on the analysis updates, questions/concerns and further steps.